bobby2000-github/bobby2000-github/README.md

+                                                                             WELCOME EVERYONE VISITING REPO
-- 👋 Hi, I’m @bobby2000-github
+- 👋 Hi, I’m Bobby Jr.
-- 👀 I’m interested in living
+- 👀 I’m interested in Web and App Development.
-- 🌱 I’m currently eating
+- 🌱 I’m currently learning and practicing.
-- 💞️ I’m looking to collaborate on Earth
+- 💞️ I’m looking to collaborate with people whoe interested in creating projects that means to everyone.
-- 📫 How to reach me bobby2000-github
+- 📫 How to reach me bobby.jr2000@protonmail.com
+- ❤ If you wanna reach me send me by email above.
+- 🙏 Thanks for all!

 <!---
 bobby2000-github/bobby2000-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.